liuxuezju/imageSF/dataset/readme.md

-# Heatmap dataset
+# Heatmap code
-# You can replace the dataset with your own
+# You can replace the data part in the code with your own data